Coding4DevelopersByShenthuri/Elora/docs/PROJECT_COMPLETE_SUMMARY.md

-# 🎉 Speak Bee - Project Complete Summary
+# 🎉 Elora - Project Complete Summary

 ## ✅ **WHAT WAS ACCOMPLISHED**